sabel83/mpllibs/libs/metaparse/doc/grammar.md

 ## Description

+> Note that using this adds a significant overhead to your builds.
+When someone
+> uses your parser, the compiler will have to build your grammar parser, use it
+> to parse your grammar and build your parser and then it can parse the input
+> the user would like to parse with your parser.
+You might consider using the
+> parser combinators the library provides.

 Parser combinator for constructing parsers based on an embedded DSL similar to EBNF.
 It can be used the following way: